Curvy points, the perimeter, and the complexity of convex toric domains: ECH capacities and ball embeddings

-We must show that for any convex region $\Om$, the group of compactly supported diffeomorphisms of $\intt X_\Om$ acts transitively on the space of symplectic forms on $X_\Om$ that are standard near the boundary.
-Moreover, the group of compactly supported symplectomorphisms of $(\intt X_\Om, \om_{std})$ is contractible.
+\begin{proof}[Proof of Proposition~\ref{prop:uniq}] We must show that for any convex region $\Om$, the group of compactly supported diffeomorphisms of $\intt X_\Om$ acts transitively on the space of symplectic forms on $X_\Om$ that are standard near the boundary.
+Moreover, the group of compactly supported symplectomorphisms of $(\intt\, X_\Om, \om_{std})$ is contractible.
 If $\Om$ contains a neighborhood of the origin then $X_\Om$ is star-shaped and the result is well known.
-Therefore we concentrate on the proof for convex domains $\Om$ which do not contain a neighborhood of the axes.
-Moreover, it suffices to consider the case when $\Om$ is rational, i.e. has finite negative weight decomposition, since for any compact subset $K\subset \intt\,\Om$, there is a rational region $\Om'$ such that $K \subset \intt\,\Om'$.
+Therefore we concentrate on the proof for convex domains $\Om$ which do not contain a neighborhood of the origin.
+Our argument relies on the well known fact that the group of compactly supported symplectomorphisms of $(\intt\, X_\Om, \om_{std})$ is an ANR and hence homotopy equivalent to a CW complex.
+(The proof is sketched in \cite[Rmk.9.5.5]{JHOL}.)
+It therefore suffices to show that the group of symplectomorphisms with support in a fixed compact subset of $\Om$ is contractible.
+Thus we may suppose that $\Om$ is rational, i.e. has finite negative weight decomposition, since for any compact subset $K\subset \intt\,\Om$, there is a rational region $\Om'\subset \intt\,\Om$ such that $K \subset \intt\,\Om'$. \MS